BenyAlbatross/tp/docs/DeveloperGuide.md

    - Responsibilities:
      - Launches and shuts down the application.
      - Receives input from the user and delegates parsing to the `Logic` layer.
-     - Commands executed by `Logic` layer may modify the `Core` or trigger UI updates.
+     - Commands executed by `Logic` layer may modify the `Model` or trigger UI updates.
      - It also handles reading from and writing to the `Storage` layer.
      - Simplifies interactions between all layers and maintains a clear separation of concerns.
 2. UI (User Interface)